 All the suites are executed during the night, in order to check for regressions that occurred during the previous day.
 They serve as a kind of health check for the entire software.
 The team collects historical data about the count of executed tests, how many of them were disabled or are failing and what is the reason for the failure.
 The suites are executed twice per night in order to ensure that the team does not allow unstable tests to slip between the cracks.
 If there is a difference in the amount of failed tests between the two executions, then the conclusion is that some of them are unstable and the team takes the necessary action to update them.

-The entire QA process is visualized on the dedicated QA board in Kanbanize.
+III.
+The QA process is visualized

 On some days, the first person who comes into the office in the morning will find a card in the Expedite lane that has been generated automatically to indicate failing tests in the overnight executions.
 When a nightly or a continuous integration test job fails, the CI (Continuous Integration) server uses the Kanbanize API to automatically create a card in the Expedite swimlane of the QA board.
 The person who gets to the card first becomes the assignee and begins investigating why the test has failed.